Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/add-duplicate-delete-binding.md

 To add a new Binding:

 1. Select the Add (+) icon on the action you want to add it to
-2. Select the [binding type](binding-types.md) from the menu that appears.
+2. Select the appropriate [binding type](binding-types.md) from the menu that appears.

 To delete an existing Binding: